-- (b) Prior to February 11, 2019, the Company was required to pay the Business Manager or its affiliates a fee equal to 1.5% of the "contract purchase price," as defined, of each asset acquired.
-The business management agreement was amended and restated to, among other things, remove the obligation to pay acquisition fees and disposition fees payable to the Business Manager by the Company with respect to transactions occurring on or after February 11, 2019.
-The Business Manager and its related parties continue to be reimbursed for acquisition and transaction related costs of the Business Manager and its related parties relating to the Company's acquisition activities, regardless of whether the Company acquires the real estate assets.
-There were no related party acquisition costs or fees incurred during the years ended December 31, 2021 and 2020. - (c) For each property that is managed by Inland Commercial Real Estate Services LLC (the "Real Estate Manager") (and its predecessor), the Company pays a monthly real estate management fee of up to 1.9% of the gross income from any single-tenant, net-leased property, and up to 3.9% of the gross income from any other property type.
+- (b) The Business Manager and its related parties are entitled to reimbursement for certain legal costs related to securing financing for the Company.
+Such costs are capitalized as debt issuance costs on the consolidated balance sheets and amortized into interest expense on the consolidated statements of operations and comprehensive income over the term of the related financing.
+Unpaid amounts are included in due to related parties in the consolidated balance sheets. - (c) The Business Manager and its related parties are reimbursed for acquisition and transaction related costs of the Business Manager and its related partied relating to the Company's acquisition activities, regardless of whether the Company acquires the real estate assets.
+All of the \$19 related party acquisition costs incurred during the year ended December 31, 2022 are capitalized in the accompanying consolidated balance sheets.
+See Note 4 - "Acquisitions" for further information. - (d) For each property that is managed by Inland Commercial Real Estate Services LLC (the "Real Estate Manager") (and its predecessor), the Company pays a monthly real estate management fee of up to 1.9% of the gross income from any single-tenant, net-leased property, and up to 3.9% of the gross income from any other property type.
 The Real Estate Manager determines, in its sole discretion, the amount of the fee with respect to a particular property, subject to the limitations.
 For each property that is managed directly by the Real Estate Manager or its affiliates, the Company pays the Real Estate Manager a separate leasing fee.
-Further, in the event that the Company engages its Real Estate Manager to provide construction management services for a property, the Company pays a separate construction management fees are included in deferred costs, net and construction management fees are included in building and other improvements on the consolidated balance sheets.
+Further, in the event that the Company engages its Real Estate Manager to provide construction management services for a property, the Company pays a separate construction management fee.
+Leasing fees are included in deferred costs, net and construction management fees are included in building and other improvements in the consolidated balance sheets.
 The Company also reimburses the Real Estate Manager and its affiliates for property-level expenses that they pay or incur on the Company's behalf, including the salaries, bonuses and benefits of persons performing services for the Real Estate Manager and its affiliates except for the salaries, bonuses and benefits of persons who also serve as an executive officer of the Real Estate Manager or the Company.
-Real estate management fees and reimbursable expenses are included in property operating expenses on the consolidated statements of operations and comprehensive loss. - (d) The Company pays the Business Manager an annual business management fee equal to 0.65% of its "average invested assets".
+Real estate management fees and reimbursable expenses are included in property operating expenses in the consolidated statements of operations and comprehensive loss. - (e) The Company pays the Business Manager an annual business management fee equal to 0.65% of its "average invested assets".
 The fee is payable quarterly in an amount equal to 0.1625% of its average invested assets as of the last day of the immediately preceding quarter.
 "Average invested assets" means, for any period, the average of the aggregate book value of the Company's assets, including all intangibles and goodwill, invested, directly or indirectly, in equity interests in, and loans secured by, properties, as well as amounts invested in securities and consolidated and unconsolidated joint ventures or other partnerships, before reserves for amortization and depreciation or bad debts, impairments or other similar non-cash reserves, computed by taking the average of these values at the end of each month during the relevant calendar quarter.
 Unpaid amounts are included in due to related parties on the consolidated balance sheets.